 It shouldn’t be that hard.
 That statement has caused more problems than nearly any other.
 We know it is wrong, so why do we keep misjudging complexity?
 How are decisions impacted by our lives and technology?

 Coming in 2021

 There are big books of wisdom.
 Religious texts.
 Gurus.
 Then there is this.
 A book based on a father's simple hope for his daughter's contentment in a complex world.

-I attended high school in Hawaii and was a dual pre-med Chemistry and Art major at Duke University.
-After an early turn to a technology career – and a couple of other advanced degrees – I’ve been blessed to be in a career I love.
+My name is Taz Lake - yes it is my real name - and I am a technologist, author, instructor and entrepreneur.
+After attending high school in Hawaii I graduated as a dual pre-med Chemistry and Art major at Duke University.
+After an early turn to a technology career – and advanced degrees in communications, anthropology, information systems and business – I’ve been blessed to be in a technology career I love.

-In my spare time I have enjoyed diverse pursuits including martial arts, chess, watercolor painting, food+travel, singing and telling jokes that make my engineer wife and teenage daughter roll their eyes.
-Other topics of interest outside the workplace include college basketball, military aircraft, cars, new nuclear power technologies, and artificial intelligence.
+I have enjoyed diverse pursuits including martial arts, chess, watercolor painting, singing and telling jokes that make my engineer wife and teenage daughter roll their eyes.
+In my "spare time" you'll still find me watching college basketball, playing chess or reading up on the latest technology for automobiles, military aircraft, nuclear power, and artificial intelligence.

 Let me know how I can help you next.